PatBall1/detectree2/docs/source/contributing.rst

 Alternatively, you can select the ``rebase and merge`` option - in this case all commits from the head branch are added onto the base branch individually without a merge commit.
 If you have conflicts and you still wish to rebase and merge, these need to be resolved locally using the command line as described `here <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges>`_ and the next section.
 My advice is to ensure that PRs have a single focus and to reduce unnecessary style commits with pre-commit hooks. ``git rebase -i`` is an extremely useful command that every developer should be aware of to neaten history when ready to merge.

+Finally, GitHub provides the option to ``Create a merge commit`` which simply merges branch into main.
+I would advise against this as it creates complicated git histories that are difficult to read.

 For Detectree2, it's up to you which approach to take.
-Given that the project is quite small and there are few contributors I'd advise improving commit quality (with help from pre-commit hooks and interactive rebases).
-Squashing is generally fine (and the easier approach of the two), but try to avoid doing it all the time.
+Given that the project is quite small and there are few contributors I'd suggest using pre-commit hooks and interactive rebases to improve commit quality in favour of squashing.
+Squashing is also generally fine (and the easier approach of the two), but try to avoid doing it all the time.

 ..
 TIP: It is possible to make ``squash and merge`` the default behaviour in the repository settings.